 Tunnelling operatives build the underground tunnels needed for services such as rail lines and water works.

-Tunnelling section engineers plan and program works for a range of tunnelling section projects.
+Tunnelling section engineers plan and programme works for a range of tunnelling section projects.

 Tunnelling ventilation engineers plan, design and enable ventilation systems in tunnelling projects.

 Wall and floor tilers cover walls, floors and surfaces with tiles.